nicksellen/projects/baseNode_govDocs.md

 4. **Conflict is a significant consequence.** Working with others dramatically increases the collective potential... if you're not in conflict.
 Conflict is a vague consequence in terms of its particular form

 Rules without specific undesire consequences (i.e. punishments) a mechanical enforcement agency (i.e. the police) are simply indicators of a high probability of conflict

+layer				artifact			state change operational			none				operational activity collective-choice	collective choices	collective choice constitutional		the constitution	constitutional amendement german state		...					...

+investors neq w.V. members neq residents

+How long does it take to really get to know someone?
+A month?
+Two?
+As in, what are the time-spans relevant for r1 and r2?